 We invite all members of the HERDSA community, from novice to experienced, to express their interest in reviewing for TERNZ 2022.

 Review group members will be expected to read several abstracts and prepare draft review feedback for a subset of those abstracts before their review meeting.
 The review group members are invited to contribute to the discussions in the review group meeting.
 In line with their experience levels, review group members will draft the collated group feedback to authors for one or two abstracts.

 The review group leaders will organise the meeting time for their review groups (to take place online sometime in early to mid-September, scheduled for about 90 minutes).
 The review group leaders will lead the discussions, establishing a constructive and welcoming atmosphere.
-They will ensure that all feedback to authors is composed appropriately and timely (to be completed before the end of September, date to be advised).
+They will ensure that all feedback to authors is composed appropriately and timely (to be completed by end of September).
 The review group leaders will interact with the TERNZ review subcommittee to organise the review process and ensure quality outcomes.

 The abstracts assigned to each review group will depend on the number of abstract submissions and reviewers.
 We are aware of the time commitment involved and will take care to prevent overloading individuals.

 Please consider reviewing for TERNZ 2022 and express your interest by 24 August 2022 (to allow us putting review groups together in a timely manner).

 30 August 2022: At this stage we have received enough expressions of interest.
 You can still fill out the form and we will get back to you should we require additional reviewers.